Length: 2 Days

 The Black Hat Workshop

-A black hat review process is a methodology which offers a format for identifying and analyzing the expected top competition of a given company.
+A black hat review process is a methodology which offers a format for identifying and analyzing the expected top competition of a given organization.

 At its simplest, a black hat review is a facilitated discussion between individuals with knowledge of targeted competitors.
 Normally, those participating are grouped into small teams, which emulate these competitors, developing the strategies, differentiators and discriminators each is likely to propose.